kamilmirza/Urdu-Fonts-Nastaliq/README.md

 * Works on Miscrosoft Word and Google Docs **(use any other font except Arial)**

 ## Compatibility
-* use Gboard
+* works fine along English
-* works on AOSP Android 9 and TouchWiz ROMs
+* works on AOSP Android 9 and TouchWiz

 ## Notes
 * This mod replaces Arabic font